MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/kusto-cli.md

   through a file (called "script").

-Kusto.Cli is primarily provided for automating tasks against a Kusto service that would have normally required to write code (e.g. a C# program or a PowerShell script.)
+Kusto.Cli is primarily provided for automating tasks against a Kusto service that would have normally required to write code (for example, a C# program or a PowerShell script.)

 ## Getting the tool